tomcritchlow/tomcritchlow.github.io/_posts/2019-04-04-the-strategic-independent.md

 ![](/images/context2.png)

-Here's some types of context to look for:
+Every project exists in multiple overlapping contexts - here's some of the types of context to look for:

 - People (who are the stakeholders? what do they care about?)
 - Resources (what can they realistically *do* with your work?)